 (2) If the duplicate certificate of title issued for a lot is produced by a registered mortgagee of the lot for the registration of a notice of resolution under section 31I, a certificate of that mortgagee is not required for the purposes of subsection (1)(e).

-[Section 31E inserted by No. 61 of 1996 s.
+[Section 31E inserted: No. 61 of 1996 s.
 21.]

 31F.
 Certificate of licensed surveyor